Custom and Ceremony

 Maya religious beliefs also survive within the body of Catholic religious beliefs.
 Therefore, Maya ceremonies exist side-by-side with Catholicism.
 We call this syncretism the mixed religion.
 For example, within the mixed religion, St. Anne represents Ixmucane, the Maya goddess of corn.
 Similarly, the Maya god Maximón is St. Simon or St. Jude Apostle.
 However not all of Guatemala celebrates Maximón.
 For example, many q’eqchi’ speakers have never even heard of Him.

 There are also two varieties of the Dance of the Deer.
 The more traditional receives its inspiration from the Popol Vuh, the book recounting the history and mythology of the k’iche’ people.
 This version of the Dance of the Deer includes many classes of animals and a pair of hunters, the old man and his wife.
-I am more familiar with the more violent Dance of the Deer, however, that performed only in Patzún, Chimaltenango.
+I am more familiar with the more violent Dance of the Deer, however, that they perform only in Patzún, Chimaltenango.
 In this dance, the only characters are the deer themselves and El Tigre (jaguar).